skymethod/livewire-web/content/posts/podcast-hosts-by-episode-share.md

 ### A special note for March/April 2024 {#spreaker}
 _We now have a better signal of when Spreaker releases new episodes, so our crawlers are finding more, starting early-March.
 It's likely that we were undercounting Spreaker prior to this._

-### A special note for September/October 2023 {#s4p}
+### A special note for September/October 2023 {#s4c}
-_We now have a better signal of when Spotify for Podcasters (formerly Anchor) podcasts release new episodes, so our crawlers are finding more, starting mid-September._
+_We now have a better signal of when Spotify for Creators (formerly Spotify for Podcasters, formerly Anchor) podcasts release new episodes, so our crawlers are finding more, starting mid-September._

 _October was the first full month where this new signal was incorporated for the entire month, so should be a more accurate baseline going forward.
-It's likely that we were undercounting S4P prior to this, in general our goal is to observe and validate every change to every podcast._
+It's likely that we were undercounting S4C prior to this, in general our goal is to observe and validate every change to every podcast._

 ---